rottenpunk/jOS/Readme.md

 prevent resources from being destroyed if they are being used by other processes or interrupt routines.

+I will be adding new features that include true preemptive tasking support as well as better timer support and functions (such as timer callbacks) because I plan to use this little guy in future projects.

 Include os.h in modules that require interacting with jOS and you have access to these routines: